sriram-rao/rush/README.md

 # Rush
-A pipeline execution system named after [these musical geniuses](https://www.rush.com).
+A pipeline execution system named after [Rush](https://www.rush.com).

 ### Defining a pipeline
 Pipelines are a combination of sub-tasks referred to as "jobs".
 Each job (or sub-task) may have settings or parameters as well.